lamr18/AFMgrooves/README.md

 # AFMgrooves
 MATLAB tool developed for the analysis of thermally grooved grain boundaries.
 It analyzes .nid Nanosurf AFM files and .xyz files exported from Gwyddion.

+This package was developed as part of a MEng thesis project in Dr Katharina Marquardt's group at Imperial College London.

 ## Installation
 To install this package, simply clone the GitHub repository in MATLAB using Source Control > Clone Git Repository, and URL = https://github.com/lamr18/AFMgrooves.